Eldaste/ChimechoBot/README.md

 .ring - Opens a new Queue using the user's saved settings if available

 .help - Displays a list of commands.
 Not all commands are listed.
 Mod only commands and commands for server matinence are not shown.
+Sensitive to if a Queue is up.

+.up - DIsplays a message on the channel that the room is up.
+Usable only via DM.

 Bot can be tried out here https://discord.gg/44j5GBg